Personal Terms

 We might also have to block your account or Revolut Card to meet our legal obligations.

-We'll tell you through the Revolut app before, or as soon as possible after, we block your Revolut app or Card.
-We'll also let you know why we've done it (unless it would reduce your or our security or it would be unlawful).
+As a general rule, we'll tell you through the Revolut app before, or as soon as possible after, we block your Revolut app or Card.
+In addition, If we believe it is necessary to do so, we'll let you know why we've done it (unless it would reduce your or our security or it would be unlawful).

 22. When could you suspend or close my account?